Flockenberger/bdo-fish-waypoints/readme.md

 ## Usage
 ### Waypoints
 You have two options for waypoints:
-- Either use `/Bookmark/worldMapBookMark.data` which contains all 452 (4 waypoints per region)
-waypoints in one file
+- Either use `/Bookmark/worldMapBookMark.data` (its right at the bottom) which contains all 452 (4 waypoints per region) waypoints in one file

 **or**